Table of Contents

 Let’s take a closer look at the FTP test options Zwift provides.

-The original “standard” FTP test, this one is also the longest, at 73 minutes.
-It includes 3 short ramps, plus a 5-minute interval over FTP which is meant to take the snap out of your legs so your 20-minute test uses less anaerobic power and more aerobic power.
+The standard FTP test is also the longest, at 45 minutes.
+It begins with a warmup that includes 2 blocks (3 minutes at 110% of FTP into 2 minutes at 120% of FTP) meant to take the snap out of your legs so your 20-minute test uses less anaerobic power and more aerobic power.

 In this workout, the 20-minute test is all that matters.
 Your FTP result will be computed as 95% of the power you average during the 20-minute free ride interval.